wyntau/me-pageloading/README.md

 `mePageLoadingProvider` has two options.

-- `mePageLoadingProvider.effect`, default to `Lazy Stretch`, available effect names are listed below
+- `mePageLoadingProvider.effect`, default to `random`, all available effect names are listed below

     - Lazy Stretch
     - Circle